DeltaV93/react-weather-app/README.md

 ---
 Todo
 1. Update keys to be used with .env
-2. Turn all backend calls into JSON
-3. Create a responsive grid using flex
+2. Create a responsive grid using flex
-4. Fix issue with card styling.
+3. Fix issue with card styling.
 Give elements in the card fix width & height so the card does not change sizes
-5. Improve UX by adding alert messages to notify the user of the error
+4. Improve UX by adding alert messages to notify the user of the error
-6. code cleanup: refactor functions
+5. code cleanup: refactor functions
-7. get user location from the browser to get first location
+6. get user location from the browser to get first location
-8. Write more test
+7. Write more test
-9. Store up to 5 locations
+8. Store up to 5 locations
-10. Find a better weather API that has more details
+9. Find a better weather API that has more details
 ---